kandoruus/litehouse-test-project/README.md

 - Reusable Web Components: `MediaCard`, `MediaCardList`, `MediaModal`
 - Pagination with `PaginationControlBar`
 - Fully typed with TypeScript
-- Responsive and clean CSS styling
+- Responsive design and clean CSS styling
 - Unit Test for the MediaCard Component
+- Tested accessibility via `https://wave.webaim.org/` with 0 Errors or Alerts.
+However, with so many of the App's semantic elements nested in the Shadow DOM of various custom components, I think the tool may not be getting the full picture.

 ## With More Time

-- Add unit tests for remaining components and expand on the MediaCard tests.
+- Add unit tests for remaining components, the App only has 8% coverage per the vitest coverage tester.
+I did achieve 100% coverage for the MediaCard component.
 - Add error handling for API requests.
 - Support offline caching of results.
-- The description text styling currently feels very generic, I would work of making it stand out more.
+- The description text styling currently feels very generic, I would work on making it stand out more.